DigglesMods/DigglesModManager/DevTools/README.md

 ## release.sh
 This script automates the release-process to make it less error-prone.

+### Usage

+1. Build the DigglesModProject using Visual Studio in Release-mode (Solution configuration).
+2. Make sure there is a file `github.token` in the same directory as `release.sh`.
+It must contain a valid github-token for your account.
+This token is used to make the new release-package public on github. (https://help.github.com/articles/creating-an-access-token-for-command-line-use/)
+2. Use a linux-bash.
+3. Navigate to project-root of DigglesModManager. (cd XY)
+4. Execute release.sh.
+(Usually with `DevTools/release.sh`)
+5. Press y,Enter if asked for.
+Provide a valid next version, if asked for. e.g. Release 1.0 -> Next version 1.1, Release 2.9 -> Next version 2.10

+### Troubleshooting

+ - To reset the working files, completely delete the bin/Release folder and rebuild using Visual Studio (#1.)
+ - The file `github.token` must not contain any other letters or line breaks except the one line with the github-token.
+ - Any files which are read by `release.sh` must not contain only one line with comma-separated and trimmed strings.
+ - You can revert the relese by visiting https://github.com/DigglesMods/DigglesModManager/releases, clicking the wrong release and click 'Delete'

+### Dependencies
+The release-script uses 7zip and github-release to automate all necessary release steps.
+7zip is used to pack several files to a zip-archive. github-release(.exe) is used to automatically provide a new release on github using the commandline.

+#### 7zip
+Used command:
+`DevTools/7zip/7za.exe a $ZIPFILE $NECESSARY_FILES...
+Mods`

+#### github-release
+Used command:
+`DevTools/github-release/github-release.exe DigglesMods/DigglesModManager DigglesModManager-v$VERSION master "$DESCRIPTION" $ZIPFILE`

 ### Release-Steps

+What is the release-script doing?

 1. Gather all Mods.
   - If the mods are checked out using git, make sure the .git-directories are deleted.